Everybody Has Lots of Sex

 - Almost every Spanish movie.
 Considering the degree to which sex in film was censored under General Franco, this is often done as a celebration of free-expression (from late seventies on).

 - No Strings Attached: Played straight from beginning to end, due to its Friends with Benefits plot.

 - In the 1987 movie version of Dragnet, "the virgin Connie Swail" becomes just "Connie Swail" within a week of meeting Joe Friday.
-(To be honest, a LOT happened between them in that one week.)

 - Any movie with a Fourth Date Marriage.

 - Extremely common in any action movie or romantic comedy.
 If the hero and herione meet for the first time in the film, they'll either have done the deed in act II, or the film with end with them doing it.

 - Woody Allen's Love And Death ends with Allen's character Breaking the Fourth Wall and sharing some of his musings about life with the audience.
 At one point he says, "It's not the quantity of your sexual relations that count, it's the quality.
 On the other hand, if the quantity drops below once every eight months, I would definitely look into it."